FlorianLD/dashboard_app/README.md

 ## 2. Filtering logic

 Working on the filtering logic was an important part of the app development.
-The filtering logic relies on pandas dataframes and on the callback feature of the Dash Plotly framework.
+The filtering logic relies on pandas dataframes and on the callback feature of the Dash Plotly framework.<br>
 Callbacks enable interactivity between elements by specifying input, output and function: when the specified input is modified, the function is executed and returns values to the output specified.

 Below is an example with the code for the reset filter callback: